Dharaneeshsl/EYE-INTERNAL-HACK/event-system/README.md

    ```

 2. **Set up environment variables**
-   - Create a `.env` file in the root directory
+   - Create a `.env` file in the backend directory
-   - Copy the contents from `.env.example` and update with your configuration
+   - Configure the environment variables as shown in the Environment Variables section
+   - Make sure to set a strong SESSION_SECRET for security

 3. **Install dependencies**